regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 parsing of the added port by the chosen helper.
 This was clearly suboptimal and the CT target has been introduced in 2.6.34.
 It allows to specify what helper to use for a specific flow.
-For example, let's say we have a FTP server at IP address 1.2.3.4 running on port 2121.
+For example, let's say we have a FTP server on IP address 1.2.3.4 running on port 2121.

 To declare it, we can simply do ::

  iptables -A PREROUTING -t raw -p tcp --dport 2121 \
  	-d 1.2.3.4 -j CT --helper ftp

-We thus recommend NOT to use module options anymore, and use the CT target instead.
+Therefore, the use of the module options is NOT recommended anymore - please use the CT target instead.

 Disable helper by default
 -------------------------